The goal of these content guidelines is to help us to:

 - Create consistency across our product, marketing material, documentation, and handbook.

-- Empower our team to make easier for anyone to write clear, effective, and useful content.
+- Empower our team to make it easier for anyone to write clear, effective, and useful content.

 - Drive positive change in language standards to create compassionate, inclusive, and respectful products.